- Getting Started

 SPDX-License-Identifier: Apache-2.0 Copyright (c) 2019 Intel Corporation

-Userspace CNI is a Container Network Interface Kubernetes plugin that was designed to simplify the process of deployment of DPDK based applications in Kubernetes pods.
-The plugin uses Kubernetes and Multus CNI’s CRD to provide pod with virtual DPDK-enabled ethernet port.
-In this document you can find details about how to install OpenNESS with Userspace CNI support and how to use it’s main features.
+Userspace CNI is a Container Network Interface (CNI) Kubernetes* plugin that was designed to simplify the process of deployment of DPDK-based applications in Kubernetes pods.
+The plugin uses Kubernetes and Multus CNI CRDs to provide pods with a virtual DPDK-enabled Ethernet port.
+In this document, you can find details about how to install OpenNESS with Userspace CNI support and how to use its main features.

 Setup Userspace CNI

-OpenNESS for Network Edge has been integrated with Userspace CNI to allow user to easily run DPDK based applications inside Kubernetes pods.
-To install OpenNESS Network Edge with Userspace CNI support, please add value
+OpenNESS for Network Edge has been integrated with Userspace CNI to allow users to easily run DPDK- based applications inside Kubernetes pods.
+To install OpenNESS Network Edge with Userspace CNI support, add the value

 userspace to variable

 group_vars/all/10-default.yml and set value of the variable